ayushk-1801/gdg-hackathon/README.md

 The `web` application is built with Next.js 15 using React 19 and includes:

+- Modern App Router architecture with server and client components
-- UI components with Radix UI and Tailwind CSS
+- UI components with Radix UI and Tailwind CSS v4
 - Form handling with react-hook-form and zod validation
-- Authentication services
+- Authentication services with built-in middleware
 - State management with Zustand
 - Chart visualization with Recharts

-### Python Model Service

-The `model` application handles machine learning processing.
-It's written in Python and provides API endpoints for ML functionalities.

 ### Worker Service

-The `worker` service manages background tasks and asynchronous processing, built with TypeScript.
+The `worker` service manages background tasks and integrates with the machine learning functionality:

+- Built with TypeScript for type-safe code
+- Processes queue tasks asynchronously
+- Handles ML model integration and processing
+- Communicates with the web application through the queue system

 ## Shared Packages

-- **db**: Database access layer with Drizzle ORM
+- **db**: Database access layer with Drizzle ORM for PostgreSQL
-- **ui**: Shared React component library
+- **ui**: Shared React component library with TypeScript and Tailwind
-- **queue**: Task queue management
+- **queue**: Task queue management using BullsMQ with Redis
-- **eslint-config**: Standardized ESLint configurations
+- **eslint-config**: Standardized ESLint configurations for consistent code quality
-- **typescript-config**: Shared TypeScript configurations
+- **typescript-config**: Shared TypeScript configurations for type consistency

 ## Getting Started

 ### Prerequisites

 - Node.js 18 or later
-- Yarn package manager
+- Yarn package manager (v1.22.19)
-- Docker and Docker Compose (for local development)
+- Docker and Docker Compose (for local development with PostgreSQL and Redis)
-- Python (for the model service)
+- Git
+- Proper .env configurations (see .env.example files in project directories)

 ### Installation